 The LeaDMe team is developing doctoral courses within the thematic profile of learning, digitalization, and media and the implications of the digital shift.
 Course topics will include globalization, internationalization, multilingualism, and inclusive/exclusive practices.

-The first doctoral course, Intersectionality Inside and Outside Schools: Theoretical and Methodological Perspectives on Multilingualism, Culture, and Identity will be offered in Spring 2019.
+The first doctoral course, Intersectionality Inside and Outside Schools: Theoretical and Methodological Perspectives on Multilingualism, Culture, and Identity was offered in Spring 2019.

 The LeaDMe initiative emerged from the international network-based research group CCD - Communication, Culture and Diversity.
 Our research team pursues investigations that fall under three themes 1) digitalization and implementation in educational settings, 2) communication practices for inclusive learning, and 3) multimodal learning in language and literature.